chidimmaibeh/Cybercrime-Prevention/README.md

 # Cybercrime-Prevention

-A cybercrime prenention support web application for victims of cybercrime.
+It is a web application that assists and support those who are victims of cybercrime.